-Figure 2: An example of using an orbital prosthesis
+Figure 2: An example of using an orbital prosthesis would raise self confidence in prosthetic patients.

 This project is a continuation of a previous semester.
 The previous team was able to fabricate a prototype that produced a blink using a mechanism driven by a motor, as seen in Figure 3.
 Two prongs were attached to the back of the prosthetic eyelid.
 A motor powered by a battery spun an arm that made contact with the two prongs.
-When prong B was hit, the lid would be forced down and the eye would blink.
+When prong B was hit, the lid would be forced down in the motion of a blink.
 The arm would continue to rotate and make contact with prong A, which would force the eyelid up, completing a blink.
 While this design does create a blink, there are several design specifications which it does not meet.
 First, the prongs that facilitate the movement of the eyelid stick out from the back of the prosthesis, creating a potential hazard to the patient.
 This also means that the mechanism is not entirely contained within the cavity - including the rotating arm and motor.
-Second, while the blink occurs, it does not mimic a single spontaneous blink of a normal eye - that is, it is a rapid succession of blinks.
-Third, the mechanism creates a lot of contact behind the eye, causing a lot of noise to be made each time the prosthesis blinks.
-The amount of noise produced by the prosthesis causes it to be noticed by the outside observer.
+Second, while the blink occurs, it does not mimic a single spontaneous blink of a normal eye.
+The motor cannot be controlled, and the arm continuously rotates, produced a rapid succession of blinks.
+Third, the mechanism requires contact between the arm and the prongs behind the eye, which causes a lot of noise to be made each time the prosthesis blinks.
+The amount of noise produced by the prosthesis causes it to be noticed by the outside observer - which is counteractive to the purpose of this project.
+The primary goal of our design is to solve the second and third problems: the ability to control the blinking of the prosthesis and to eliminate any noise produced.